Our collection of resources is designed to help Social Workers in their effort to provide the best possible care to their clients.

 Access information about the Government of Canada's commitment to support those affected by the Russian invasion of Ukraine, including measures in place to help Canadian citizens and permanent residents return home and to help Ukrainians come to and stay in Canada.

-Immigration Matters
+Toolkit: Immigration Matters

 IRCC is working on an initiative called Immigration Matters that combines storytelling and facts to dispel common myths about immigrants and refugees, and promotes positive engagement between Canadians and newcomers.
-Click here for the Immigration Matters toolkit

 National Newcomer Navigation Network (N4)

 N4 is a national network for the diversity of providers who assist newcomers in navigating the complex Canadian healthcare and social service systems.
-We provide opportunities for professional development, education, virtual discussions, networking, and the sharing of data and resources.
+It provide opportunities for professional development, education, virtual discussions, networking, and the sharing of data and resources.

 General Practice